 First is a worksheet and youtube link.
 Students watch an interview (in English) with Stromae and must note in English as many interesting points as they can.
 They then have to use the facts/info to make 8 sentences in French about Stromae (can be done individually or as a pair activity a good opportunity to use dictionaries).

 Listening activity in the form of a gapfill exercise using the lyrics of ‘Formidable’.
 A word bank can be given to facilitate differentiation if needed.

 The next activity and worksheet are based on the song Papaoutai.
 Firstly, there is a listening activity where the lyrics (printed in the larger font) are laminated and cut up into small chunks of text.
 Students work together in groups to listen to the song and re-order the lyrics correctly.
 This listening task is followed with the worksheet which takes a closer look at the lyrics.
 Students are asked to find different types of words/grammar in the text (e.g. an infinitive verb, an adverb etc…), then have to catagorize positive and negative adjectives and finally have to translate some potentially new words from the lyrics.

-There are two lyric sheets here too for a sing-a-long class activity (Students love it!)
+There are two lyric sheets here for both of the songs mentioned about that can be used for a sing-a-long class activity (Students love it!) .

 Final worksheet is adapted from an authentic text (le Figaro) and is a quickfire interview with the artist.
 Accompanied by English comprehension questions.